isomerpages/moe-greenridgepri/_partners-in-education/Parent Support Group/Partnership & Outreach.md

 <b><u>Staff Values in Action</u></b>

 At Greenridge Pri, teachers also do their part to contribute to the community.
 Since 2015, teachers have been visiting senior citizens’ homes to interact and engage the seniors in fun-filled and meaningful activities.
 The experience the teachers gained during the Staff VIA is then shared with pupils to enthuse and create a ripple effect among the pupils and motivate them to contribute to their community.

+#### Upload image slideshow to google slides according to the example in this page: [https://staging.d37rxp3chp2ovx.amplifyapp.com/departments/Mother-Tongue-Department/chinese-language/](https://staging.d37rxp3chp2ovx.amplifyapp.com/departments/Mother-Tongue-Department/chinese-language/)

+<b><u>Hosting for seniors during National Day</u></b>

+The school invites senior citizens to the school during National Day every year.
+During the event, the contribution and sacrifices of the pioneer generation are highlighted to the pupils and the seniors are appreciated and thanked in the nation-building efforts.
+The event also gives opportunity to the student leaders to interact with the seniors, understand them better and to be appreciative and kinder to seniors in their family.

+#### Upload image slideshow to google slides according to the example in this page: [https://staging.d37rxp3chp2ovx.amplifyapp.com/departments/Mother-Tongue-Department/chinese-language/](https://staging.d37rxp3chp2ovx.amplifyapp.com/departments/Mother-Tongue-Department/chinese-language/)